Find Affordable College Courses

 $16,439 Average Tuition & Fees

-Our 2023 rankings named University of Massachusetts Amherst the best value school in Massachusetts for engineering students.
-Located in the large suburb of Amherst, UMass Amherst is a public college with a fairly large student population.
+Our analysis found University of Massachusetts Amherst to be the best value school for engineering students who want to pursue a degree in Massachusetts.
+Located in the suburb of Amherst, UMass Amherst is a public school with a fairly large student population.

 In-state tuition fees for undergraduate students at UMass Amherst are $16,439 per year.
 While working on their degree, engineering majors at UMass Amherst accumulate an average of around $26,588 in student debt.